Eat Chocolate for breakfast. Don’t Eat Pasta after 4 pm. Drink Wine at Bedtime to Help You Lose Weight. Butter is Back.

 Oldways’ goals for the Finding Common Ground conference are ambitious:

 - to craft a uniﬁed, clear message about eating well

 - to examine the ways that nutrition messages get distorted – and why

 - to unite scientists and journalists in a positive campaign for better public health

 Our aim is to make an impact on the way Americans eat, and improve public health in the U.S. by uniting scientists, journalists and food experts.

 Stay tuned!
 There’s lots of excitement ahead.
-Watch for conference videos, a follow-up blog post with the conference conclusions, and continuing programming.
+Visit the event page for complete details or click below to make sure you’re on our Common Ground mailing list.
+Use the tag #OldwaysCommonGround to see live tweets from the event, conference videos, a follow-up blog post with the conference conclusions, and more continued programming.
 We sincerely hope you, our readers, will share our journey to Find Common Ground.

 ~ Sara Baer-Sinnott, President, Oldways